-"§ 18B-1306.
+§ 18B-1306.
 Remedies for wrongful termination.

-- Injunctive Relief.
-A wholesaler whose franchise agreement is altered, terminated or not renewed in violation of this Article may bring an action to enjoin such unlawful alteration, termination or failure to renew.
+(a) Injunctive Relief. - A wholesaler whose franchise agreement is altered, terminated or not renewed in violation of this Article may bring an action to enjoin such unlawful alteration, termination or failure to renew.
 The action may be brought in the county in which the wholesaler has its principal place of business or in any county in which the wholesaler receives or distributes the products in issue.
-Any injunction issued pursuant to this subsection shall require the wholesaler to supply the customers in its territory with their reasonable retail requirements and to otherwise serve the territory. - Monetary Damages.
-In lieu of addition to injunctive relief, a wholesaler whose franchise agreement is altered, terminated or not renewed in violation of this Article shall be entitled to recover monetary damages from the supplier.
-The amount to which the wholesaler is entitled shall be the value of the wholesaler's business distributing the supplier's products, including: If the wholesaler retains its franchise rights through injunctive relief, the monetary damages to which the wholesaler is entitled shall include the losses suffered by the wholesaler from disruption of its business and harm to its reputation, plus the costs of litigation, including attorneys' fees.
-If the wholesaler elects to receive or is otherwise found to be entitled to monetary damages only, and not injunctive relief, the damages shall be the value of the wholesaler's business distributing the supplier's brands, including: - (1) The laid-in costs to the wholesaler of the inventory of the supplier's products, including any State and local taxes paid on the inventory by the wholesaler, plus a reasonable charge for handling of the products upon surrender of the inventory to the supplier. - (2) The fair market value of all assets, including ancillary businesses of the wholesaler used in distributing the supplier's products.
+Any injunction issued pursuant to this subsection shall require the wholesaler to supply the customers in its territory with their reasonable retail requirements and to otherwise serve the territory.

+(b) Monetary Damages. - In lieu of injunctive relief, a wholesaler whose franchise agreement is altered, terminated or not renewed in violation of this Article shall be entitled to recover monetary damages from the supplier.
+The amount to which the wholesaler is entitled shall be the value of the wholesaler's business distributing the supplier's products, including:

+- (1) The laid-in costs to the wholesaler of the inventory of the supplier's products, including any State and local taxes paid on the inventory by the wholesaler, plus a reasonable charge for handling of the products upon surrender of the inventory to the supplier. - (2) The fair market value of all assets, including ancillary businesses of the wholesaler used in distributing the supplier's products.
 The total compensation to be paid to the wholesaler shall be reduced, however, by any amount received by the wholesaler from sale of assets of the business used in distributing the supplier's products as well as by the value such assets have to the wholesaler unrelated to the supplier's products.
 "Fair market value" means the highest dollar amount at which a seller would be willing to sell and a buyer willing to buy at a time prior to the alteration, termination or failure to renew, when each possesses all information relevant to the transaction.
+(1989, c.
+142, s.
+1; 2012-4, s.
+1.)

-"§ 18B-1307.
+§ 18B-1307.
 Transfer or merger of wholesaler's business.

-Right of Transfer to Designated Family Member upon Death. - Upon the death of a wholesaler, that individual's interest in the wholesaler business, including the rights under the franchise agreement with the supplier, may be transferred or assigned to a designated family member.
+(a) Right of Transfer to Designated Family Member. - An individual's interest in a wholesaler business, including the rights under the franchise agreement with the supplier, may be transferred or assigned to a designated family member.
 The transfer or assignment shall not be effective until written notice is given to the supplier, but the supplier's consent is not required for the transfer or assignment.
-"Designated family member" means the deceased wholesaler's spouse, child, grandchild, parent, brother or sister, who is entitled to inherit the deceased wholesaler's ownership interest under the terms of the deceased wholesaler's will or other testamentary device or under the laws of intestate succession.
+"Designated family member" means the wholesaler's spouse, child, grandchild, parent, brother, sister, niece, or nephew.
 With respect to an incapacitated individual having an ownership interest in a wholesaler, the term "designated family member" also means the person appointed by the court as the conservator of such individual's property.
 The term also includes the appointed and qualified personal representative and the testamentary trustee of a deceased wholesaler.